How to get into Destiny 2

 -Complete a Nightfall Strike with a score of 100,000 or more

--Complete three Strikes while utilising a subclass that matches that week’s burn (Arc/Solar/Void)
+-Complete three Strikes while utilizing a subclass that matches that week's burn (Arc/Solar/Void)

 -Complete two weapon frames through the Black Armory Lost Forges, with each frame offering a powerful drop and an additional as reward for completing both